golemfactory/concent/docs/source/bankster-with-deposit-claim-tracking-blueprint.md

     They stay in the database even if the operation fails and even after all the `DepositClaim`s that refer to them are removed.

 #### `finalize payment` operation
-This operation tells Bankster to either pay out claimed funds or discard the claim.
+This operation tells Bankster to pay out claimed funds.

 Concent Core performs this operation at the end of any use case that may require payment from deposit within a single subtask, for all `DepositClaims` created in that use case.
 Currently those are `ForcedAcceptance` and `AdditionalVerification`.
 `ForcedPayment` use case operates on more than one subtask and for that reason requires a separate operation.

-Claims for which the disposition is not to pay are simply discarded, freeing the funds.
-This may happen for example when verification confirms requestor's claim and he's freed from the responsibility of covering computation cost.
-Note that the provider still has to pay Concent for additional verification in that case.

-If the disposition says to pay the claim, Bankster uses SCI to submit an Ethereum transaction to the Ethereum client which then propagates it to the rest of the network.
+Bankster uses SCI to submit an Ethereum transaction to the Ethereum client which then propagates it to the rest of the network.
 Hopefully the transaction is included in one of the upcoming blocks on the blockchain.
 Bankster updates `DepositClaim` with the transaction ID and starts listening for blockchain events.
 The claim is removed from the database once the transaction actually appears on the blockchain.